8 Glass Coffee Table Setups That Actually Look Good in Real Life

 • Let the table become a window into the floor beneath it

-• That transparency adds depth to the room without requiring a single object on the surface
+• Trust that the transparency adds depth without requiring a single object on top

-IMO, this is the most underrated approach to glass coffee table styling.
+IMO this is the most underrated approach to glass coffee table styling on the entire list.
 Not everything needs stuff on it.
+Sometimes negative space is the whole point.

 6. Black Iron Console Table as a Sofa Back Table

-Who Says a Glass Table Has to Sit in Front of the Couch?
+Who Said It Has to Live in Front of the Couch?

-u/Silver-Discussion620 flipped the script by placing a long black iron-framed glass console table directly behind a large grey sectional, using it as a sofa back table instead of a traditional coffee table.
+u/Silver-Discussion620 flipped the whole script by placing a long black iron-framed glass console table directly behind a large grey sectional, using it as a sofa back table instead of a traditional coffee table.
+It’s one of those ideas that makes you go “wait, why doesn’t everyone do this?”

 Here’s what’s on the glass surface: